hyperspy/hyperspy/doc/user_guide/visualisation.rst

 To change the current coordinates, click on the pointer (which will be a line or a square depending on the dimensions of the data) and drag it around.
-It is also possible to move the pointer by using the numpad arrows **when numlock is on and the spectrum or navigator figure is selected**.When using the numpad arrows the PageUp and PageDown keys change the size of the step.
+It is also possible to move the pointer by using the numpad arrows **when numlock is on and the spectrum or navigator figure is selected**.
+When using the numpad arrows the PageUp and PageDown keys change the size of the step.

 An extra cursor can be added by pressing the ``e`` key.
 Pressing ``e`` once more will disable the extra cursor:

+In matplotlib, left and right arrow keys are by default set to navigate the "zoom" history.
+To avoid the problem of changing zoom while navigating, Ctrl + arrows can be used instead.

+To navigate navigation dimensions larger than 2, modifier keys can be used.
+Ctrl + Shift + left/right, Ctrl + Shift + up/down, Ctrl + Alt + left/right
+and Ctrl + Alt + up/down navigates dimensions 2,3,4,5 respectively.
+These
+do not work with the numpad.

 .. _second_pointer.png: